SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 # Introduction

 Galilean relativity is the model we use to describe relative velocities in everyday life and is fairly robust, requiring extremes to find the breaking points.
-Einstein’s famous thought experiment about light moving on a train is the perfect analog for describing problem involving \gls{gps} Satellites and thier transmissions to Earth.
+Einstein’s famous thought experiment about light moving on a train is the perfect analog for describing problem involving \gls{gps} Satellites and their transmissions to Earth.
 Using Galilean relativity, we can illustrate the physical situation like in Figure \ref{fig:gpsDemonstration}, however, it fails to provide a consistent description of physics for both the satellite and Earth.

 \begin{figure}
   \centering